akahuku/wasavi/README.md

 Open preference wasavi extension (or enter `:options` on wasavi), and edit "exrc" textbox.

+## How to control beep

+Add `set noerrorbells` to your exrc to disable beep sound.
+If you prefer a visual bell, add `set visualbell` instead.

+Also, a chime at wasavi startup can be disabled with `set nolaunchbell`.

+The volume of any beeps can be controlled with `set bellvolume=N`.
+Range of value N is 1 to 100.

 ## How to access local files

 See [document](https://github.com/akahuku/wasavi/wiki/Local-access).